MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-kubernetes-cluster-powershell.md

 `linuxNodeCount`

-The number of linux nodes in your target cluster.
+The number of Linux nodes in your target cluster.
 Default is 1.

 `windowsNodeCount`

-The number of windows nodes in your target cluster.
+The number of Windows nodes in your target cluster.
 Default is 0.

 `controlPlaneVmSize`